BKPrecisionCorp/1785B_Series/README.md

-# BK8500B Series DC Electronic Loads
+# BK1785B Series Programmable DC Power Supplies
 These files are for the BK1785B Series Programmable DC Power Supplies

 ### Models